Where are they now? Man City’s XI from Pep’s first pre-season game

-The Ukrainian returned to City in 2017 and established himself in Guardiola’s first-team squad after developing into a left-back to provide cover for the injured Benjamin Mendy.

-Delph played 22 times in City’s Premier League-winning season of 2017-18, but struggled for first-team opportunities last season and joined Everton in the summer.

-**Live:** The Ukrainian returned to City in 2017 and established himself in Guardiola’s first-team squad after developing into a left-back to provide cover for the injured Benjamin Mendy.
+The Ukrainian returned to City in 2017 and established himself in Guardiola’s first-team squad after developing into a more-than-able left-back.

 Delph played 22 times in City’s Premier League-winning season of 2017-18 but struggled for first-team opportunities the following campaign and joined Everton in 2019.